Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Experimental Evaluation

-The simulation results on two-finger and three-finger soft grippers endorse the feasibility of the algebraic controller.
-The motions of fingers are synchronized in both the transient and steady states.
-The synchronization will enable the grasping success rate when the soft gripper is applied to manipulate various objects.
-The controller will be applied to the real soft gripper to evaluate the applicability of the algebraic control algorithms.
+The simulation results on two-finger soft grippers endorse the feasibility of the proposed controller algorithm.
+The motions of fingers are coordinated.
+These dynamics will be beneficial to grasping tasks when the soft gripper is applied to manipulate various objects.
+The controller will be applied to the real soft gripper to evaluate the applicability of this control algorithm.